 This year, we fared much better.
 After curing (for about 2-3 weeks) and trimming the garlic, we had 4.5 lbs of the stuff.
 Considering organic garlic at the farmers’ market sells for $11/lb we grew about $50 worth of garlic.

 During a cookout we had in Grand Junction CO, our host simply cut the tops off the whole garlic bulbs, wrapped them in tin foil and threw them on the grill.
 Once roasted, you can squeeze the cloves out of the top right into you mouth – just perfect with a nice steak and some red wine.

 We don’t have any issues eating our cucumbers.
 On a hot day, we just toss one into a blender with ice and water.
 So damn refreshing, and Mrs. Crazy Kicks swears it makes her skin glow.

 We also make our cukes into fridge pickles so we can enjoy them over the next few months.
 They are super easy to make – slice cukes, throw into jars with garlic, dill, and peppercorns, then top off with a mixture of vinegar, sugar, and salt.
 We don’t bother with boiling or canning for shelf storage since they only last us a couple of months anyway.

 We’ve been trying broccoli for a few years and it’s been a tough one for us.
 The biggest issue was not giving them enough space.
-When you buy a half dozen seedlings, you want to plant them all even if there isn’t enough space.
+When you buy a half dozen seedlings, it’s tempting to plant them all, even if there isn’t enough space.
 As we found out, this leads to stunted plants that get infested with aphids.